mciepluc/cocotb-coverage/documentation/source/examples.rst

 Testbench
 ---------

-The test envinroment randomly performs a read/write operation and checks the data consistency.
+The test environment randomly performs a read/write operation and checks the data consistency.
 The functional coverage checks if read/write operation has been executed in any possible FIFO state.

 The FIFO status is represented in an instance of the class *FifoStatus*.